mstocco/mariostoc.co/content/traininglog/20220522-ironman2022-14weeksout.md

 ### NOTES
 Total Time: **0 Minutes**

-Very **troubling niggle** in my right foot, lateral side, likely the cuboid/calcaneus joint.
-I stayed off it most of the day but then headed to _Elk Lake_ to get the lay of the land for the race on Sunday.
+Very **troubling niggle** in my right foot, lateral side, feels like the cuboid/calcaneus joint.
+I stayed off it most of the day but after work, headed to _Elk Lake_ to get the lay of the land.

 I packed my open-water swim kit and was prepared to swim but that never happened.
 I went through the motion of parking at the designated spot at _Beaver Lake_ and taking the shuttle bus over to the venue at _Hamsterly Beach_; timing the procedure.